1 Corinthians 13:1-13

 I’m gonna show you how 13 is the luckiest number in the world.
 My proof is found in 1 Corinthians 13:13.
 There you’ll discover the core message of the whole Bible… “And now abide faith, hope, love, these three: but the greatest of these is love.”

-If you don’t believe the message of the Bible…that God created the world and offers salvation to every person through the birth, death, and resurrection of Jesus…then I can see how it would sound like nothing more than a fairy tale.
+If you don’t believe the message of the Bible, then I can see how it would sound like nothing more than a fairy tale.
+But the truth is, God created the world and offers salvation to every person through the birth, death, and resurrection of Jesus.

 And you might unfortunately stumble upon most TV ministries and get the impression that Christianity is all about prosperity and “spiritual gifts”.
 I know if I wasn’t a believer, I’d see those so-called evangelists and draw the conclusion that Christianity is just another snake oil scam.

 There are many on TV and radio who spend 90% of their time talking about the life-changing gifts of speaking in tongues, or prophetic utterances, or being a “faith giant” and “moving mountains”…and how you’ll receive these gifts too, if you’ll only sow some seeds into their ministries.

 The other 10% of their time, they talk about all the good they’re doing with the seeds you’ve sown.
 All this strays away from the writings of Paul, the “apostle to the Gentiles”, whose words redirect the emphasis…

 Paul says if I speak with the tongues of men and of angels but I don’t have love…I’m just making noise.
 Also, he said that even if I prophesy and understand all mysteries and knowledge and even if I have faith that can move mountains…if I don’t have love, I’m nothing.
 Paul goes on to say that even if I give all I have to feed the poor, but I don’t have love…it profits me nothing.
 Because all things without love become nothing.